Positive Reinforcement Dog Training: Complete Guide

 Reward Schedules

 Continuous reinforcement: every correct behavior gets a reward.
 Use this when teaching a new behavior.
+Curious how positive reinforcement compares to other approaches? our comparison of the best dog training methods gives you an honest, evidence-based rundown.

 Variable ratio schedule: reward unpredictably (sometimes 1 rep, sometimes 5).
 Use this to maintain behavior.
 This schedule produces the most resistant-to-extinction behavior — use it once the behavior is learned.
+Food is not the only reinforcer — our guide on training without treats explores how to use praise, play, and life rewards when treats are not ideal.

 Building a Reinforcement Hierarchy